alexiamhe93/RAMP_method/Dataset/README.md

 ### Spreadsheet 1 ("train_test.csv")

 This includes the full dataset coded for the analysis.
+The full dataset contains 21,994 sentences coded for misunderstanding.
+All author names and sentences have been anonymized.
-This spreadsheet is comprised of:
+This dataset is comprised of:

 1. Data downloaded through the Reddit API